snbmr15/seif-13-project-2/README.md

 What was improved/changed:
 From initial idea,
-- swapped to Shazam Core API
+- swapped to Shazam API
-- made it less complicated with only 4 Pages(Search, Discover [with Music Player], Favourites, Top Charts) compared to (Search, Playlists[with Music Player], Image added to Song[within Playlist], view added Images as a compilation)
+- made it less complicated with only 4 Pages(Search, Discover [with Music Player], Favourites, Top Charts) compared to (Search, Playlists [with Music Player], Image added to Song [within Playlist], view added Images as a compilation)

 Final Idea: